Flags Fly, Fallen Remembered On Our Beautiful Memorial Day

 The afternoon spent at the Legion hall was bittersweet as members acknowledged that Memorial Day 2023 would likely be the last celebration in the current building.
 The Noblesville American Legion will move this summer to its new location the historic R.L.
 Wilson property at 273 S. Eighth St., Noblesville, with an ice cream social for the community tentatively set for July 15.

 -Betsy Reason writes about people places and things in Hamilton County.
-Contact The Times Editor Betsy Reason at betsy@thetimes24-7.com.
+Contact The Times Editor Betsy Reason at [email protected].